 Maxthon’s newest addition to the company’s family of browsers – MxNitro has removed all largely unused, resource-hogging features like extensions and cloud services to gain speed.

 Users will admit that the most important feature they look around for in a web browser is speed.
 What follows speed is security, ease of use, customization and more.
-Customization can compromise speed so most performance-oriented browsers like Internet Explorer or Maxthon strip its offerings of most of their customization options and other unnecessary extras.
+Customization can compromise speed so most performance-oriented browsers like Edge or Maxthon strip its offerings of most of their customization options and other unnecessary extras.

 Maxthon MxNitro Web Browser